A break in the X-ray loudness of Markarian 590: evidence for an AGN spectral state transition?

 \section{Parametrization of spectral state transitions}

-We trace the spectral state transition of Mkn~590 by following the evolution of key AGN diagnostic parameters such as the X-ray loudness parameter $\alpha_{\textsc{ox}}$, the Eddington fraction $\eddfrac$, the hardness ratio $HR$, and the radio/X-ray scaling.
+We wish to trace the spectral state transition of Mkn~590 by following the evolution of key AGN diagnostic parameters such as the X-ray loudness parameter $\alpha_{\textsc{ox}}$, the Eddington fraction $\eddfrac$, the hardness ratio $HR$, and the radio-to-X-ray scaling.
 In this section, we describe the methods used to estimate these quantities from the observational data.